Niagara Falls Day Trip Itinerary

 Your day begins around 7:45 – 8:45 AM.
 We will pick you up from Downtown Toronto or Mississauga.
 All our buses are modern, comfortable and with air conditioning.
 Travel with a small group (vans and minibuses with up to 6, 14 or 24 guests).

 Our pick-up route follows the path to Niagara Falls.
 The trip might take anywhere from 1 to 2 hours depending on your location.
 The good thing about leaving early in the morning is that we can skip major traffic.
-You will visit with an experienced and licensed tour guide (Nathan, Salvatore, Houri or Joe).
+You will visit with an experienced and licensed tour guide (Kaleb, Sam, Nathan or Adam).
 They will provide you with information to prepare for your day throughout the 1.5-hour drive.
-In terms of value, this tour offers the best value – check our guide on how to get to Niagara Falls from Toronto to compare other travel methods if you’d like.

-As part of your free time, you can visit the famous Clifton Hill village.
-This is the flashy neighbourhood you might have seen in photos with tons of restaurants, shops and activities.
-You might consider checking out the wax museum, an arcade, Ripley’s Believe it or Not, and lots more.
+There is also a lot you can do in the famous Clifton Hill street.
+This is the flashy neighbourhood you might have seen in photos with tons of restaurants, shops, museums and activities.
+You might consider checking out the wax museum, an arcade, or Ripley’s Believe it or Not.

 You will also have an opportunity to have lunch in Niagara Falls.
-You could bring a packed lunch or grab lunch at a local restaurant.
+You could bring a packed lunch, order a quick lunch there, or sit down at a restaurant like Table Rock Restaurant or the Secret Garden Restaurant.
 When the weather is nice, you can even have a picnic outside by the waterfalls!

 4 – Landmark Attractions in the Scenic Niagara Parkway